Combinatorial formulas for shifted dual stable Grothendieck polynomials: Introduction

-There is nothing special about the ``$p$'' and ``$Q$'' versions of our power series, as compared to ``$q$'' and ``$P$'' families.
-The proof of \cite[Cor.~7.5]{ChiuMarberg}, with minor changes, likewise shows that our generating function for $\jq_\lambda$ implies the ring property for $\ZZ[\beta]\spanning\{\GP_\lambda\}$.
+The proof of \cite[Cor.~7.7]{ChiuMarberg}, with minor changes, would also show that our generating function for $\jq_\lambda$ implies the ring property for $\ZZ[\beta]\spanning\{\GP_\lambda\}$.
 However, this nonconstructive argument is less informative than \cite[Thm.~1.2]{CTY}, which gives an explicit Littlewood--Richardson rule for products of $\GP$-functions.
 It is an open problem to find such a rule for the $\GQ$-functions, as well as for the $\gp$- and $\gq$-functions, which span two other subrings of symmetric functions.